DennisL68/EnterpriseCompliance/README.md

 ## 1. Description

-EnterpriseCompliance is a Pester v4 test that will show if your development rig is compliant with the corporation you are involved with.
+EnterpriseCompliance is a Pester v4 test that will show if your development rig is compliant with the corporation policies where you are working.

-Simply enter the values provided by the IT Security department in the settings file (feature not done yet) and run the test.
+Simply enter the values provided by the IT Security department (if they let you know) in the settings file (feature not done yet) and run the test.

 ## 2. Requirements

 The prerequisites for using the artifact of this repo is

 * A Windows Computer
-* PowerShell
+* Windows PowerShell
 * Pester 4.10.1
 * Module PSWindowsUpdate
 * Module PendingReboot